-My research has been supported by the Swedish Research Council, Stiftelsen Elisabeth och Herman Rhodins Minne, Knut & Alice Wallenberg Foundation, the Forum for Asian Studies, as well as the Institute of Southeast Asian Studies.
-Three projects currently anchor my research in the sociology of education and work:
+Rebecca’s research has been supported by the Swedish Research Council, Stiftelsen Elisabeth och Herman Rhodins Minne, Knut & Alice Wallenberg Foundation, the Forum for Asian Studies, as well as the Institute of Southeast Asian Studies.
+Three current projects anchor her research at the crossroads of the sociology of education and work:

 Sponsoring mobility and the making of governmental elites